Landflier/ESP8266-Lamp-Controller/README.md

 ## Remarks

-* EEPROM storage was added in the first place with the idea that one could change the serialNumber and group of a device later on after boot.
-This feature is not yet fully added, therefore serial and group are hardcoded.
-Implementating this can be done in the WriteToFile() funciton <br />
-However this library helps with reading the dimming state, since AnalogRead() does not work well with the ESP8266 Board I am using.
+* Added EEPROM storage with the functionality of setting group and serialNumber.
+These changes are preserved when the board is shutdown.
+Unfortunately, due to the use of flash memory, sometimes the board can misinterpret a given message.
+This can be fixed with a simple restart.
+In future version will add a memory card, which will be much more stable.
 * An overall overhaul of the code is needed.
-For example dividing it up into different parts, better comments, consistency of variable names.
+For example, dividing it up into different parts and better comments can help future development.